 WHAT WILL I LEARN?

-TEXT ANALYSIS will teach you to:
+Tactical Text Analysis will teach you to:

 Establish the THEME, OBJECTIVE, and OBSTACLE of a scene or text to help you identify the writer's intentions and set up the context for you to assign strong, playable choices pertaining to character and relationship.